yoon5862/CUrator/README.md

 # **Convert HuggingFace Model to ONNX model**

-CUrator need to convert the HuggingFace models to ONNX models: or run shell script to create evaluated models
+CUrator needs to convert the HuggingFace models to ONNX models:
 ```bash
 cd <path/to/curator>/script
 ./create_model.sh > create_model.log
 ```

-# **Inference LLM with CUrator**
+# **LLM Inference with Curator**
-Inference end-to-end Evaluated LLM TTFT and measure time running shell script
+Perform the end-to-end LLM inference and measure the TTFT time:
 ```bash
 cd <path/to/curator>/script